 - Subsidies: Where there are subsidy opportunities for the establishment of a sustainable, hydrogen-powered fleet, this increases the likelihood that a viable solution can be implemented.

-Investing in sustainable technology
+Investing in Sustainable Technology

 Linde Material Handling regards fuel cells as a pioneering technology of the future.
 For this reason, the company is gradually integrating appropriate solutions into new products.
-As a result, this extraordinary energy system is developing into an everyday product that will replace conventional drives in many places.
+As a result, this extraordinary energy system is developing into an everyday product that will replace conventional drives in many areas.